Port of Colombo: Terminals

 Sri Lanka Ports Authority owns 15% stakes each in SAGT and CICT and proposed West Container Terminal.

-Expansion project
+Expansion

 In 2008, the port commenced a large-scale expansion project at a cost of US$1.2 billion, which is expected to dramatically increase the port's capacity and capabilities.
-The project, which was headed by the Sri Lanka Ports Authority and built by the Hyundai Engineering & Construction Company, was completed by 11 April 2012.
+The project, which was headed by the Sri Lanka Ports Authority and built by the Hyundai Engineering and Construction Company, was completed by 11 April 2012.